SoK: Anti-Facial Recognition Technology: Goals and Tradeoffs in AFR Design

-Next, we discuss the above properties in turn, and consider how easily each property can be achieved by AFR tools that target different operational stages in our framework.
+Next, we discuss the above properties in turn and consider how easily each property can be achieved by AFR tools that target different operational stages in our framework.
 For each combination of property and target stage, we ``quantify'' how easily the desirable property can be achieved by an AFR tool designed to disrupt that stage. $\fcirc$ means that the property has already been achieved by current AFR proposals targeting this stage; $\gcirc$ means that the property seems ``promising'' and has good potential to be achieved by AFR designs targeting this stage; and $\ecirc$ indicates significant progress may be required to achieve this property by targeting this stage, and the likelihood of success is unknown.
 Table~\ref{table:property} provides an overview of our conclusions.
 For easy notation, we will use {\bf AFR$\crc{k}$} to refer to the group of AFR proposals that target FR stage {\bf $\crc{k}$}.